pawmarkor/rest-api-coding-test/README.md

 # rest-api-coding-test

+## Task

-Create a REST API that allows us to filter `Holiday Offers` from a upstream `xml service`
+Create a REST API that allows us to retrieve `Holiday Offers` from a upstream `xml service` and filter them by a set of criteria.

 For the purpose of this test your service should call below url to retrieve the `Holiday Offers` http://87.102.127.86:8100/search/searchoffers.dll?page=SEARCH&platform=WEB&depart=LGW%7CSTN%7CLHR%7CLCY%7CSEN%7CLTN&countryid=1&regionid=4&areaid=9&resortid=0&depdate=15%2F08%2F2018&flex=0&adults=2&children=0&duration=7